-Europe is struggling with homelessness.
-According to the 2018 report from the European Federation of National Organizations Working with the Homeless (FEANTSA), the EU is facing a homelessness crisis.
+Europe is facing a homelessness crisis, and a 2018 report from the European Federation of National Organizations Working with the Homeless (FEANTSA), spells out the depth of the problem.

 "This past year has resolutely confirmed the existence of another Europe: a Europe not merely ignored but also misunderstood, not just despised but also forgotten — a Europe of the homeless.
 The homeless population has increased steadily in almost all EU countries."